NH Speaker Not Immune From Suit Over Virtual Vote Ban - Law360

 Representatives for Packard and the New Hampshire Attorney General's Office, which defended the speaker, were not immediately available for comment on Friday.

-U.S. Circuit Judges William J. Kayatta Jr. and O. Rogeriee Thompson, as well as U.S. District Judge Nathaniel M. Gorton, by designation, sat on the First Circuit panel.
+U.S. Circuit Judges William J. Kayatta Jr. and O. Rogeriee Thompson, as well as U.S. District Judge Douglas P. Woodlock, by designation, sat on the First Circuit panel.

 The Democratic legislators are represented by Israel F. Piedra of Welts White & Fontaine PC and Paul J. Twomey of the Paul Twomey Law Office.